Serving Mersea Island since 1805

 In September 2000 we welcomed an Assistant Pastor with youth responsibilities, Carl Morehouse, who was a Spurgeon’s student working with us part time for four years.
 He and his family lived in 34 Mill Road on the church site, and when he graduated he went to Pastor King’s Church Mildenhall.

 Joe Haward joined us as an Evangelist in 2004, and he also trained at Spurgeon’s college.
 On completion of his training he was called to set up a new church in Newton Abbott.

 Our present pastor, Rev. Dr. Rob Hughes joined us in August 2011.
-Rob’s wife, Jen Hughes is also our Minister in Training for Families, having been called to the ministry in 2014/15.
+Rob’s wife, Rev. Jen Hughes also joined us as a second minister in 2019, having been called to the ministry in 2014.